cymack/CPSenrollment/README.md

 Introducing CPS Enrollment Datasets
 ================
 Charlotte Mack
-2019-02-07
+February 08, 2019

 CPSenrollment
 =============

 Exploring enrollment data from the Chicago Public Schools

 This repository contains exploratory analysis and visualizations of enrollment data that were extracted from Chicago Public Schools (CPS) public records.
 The prepared data are available at this repository in Rds and csv formats; at present there are only high school data, with elementary school data forthcoming.
-The sets span the school years from 2006--2007 through 2016--2017, and will be periodically updated.
+The sets span the school years from 2006--2007 through 2018--2019, and will be periodically updated.

 A glimpse of the high schools data: